Define where the pipeline should find input data and save output data.

 type: boolean

-When activated it includes 'Loose' hits (a.k.a.
-Discovery) in addition to strict and perfect hits.
-All 'Loose' matches of 95% identity or better are automatically listed as 'Strict', regardless of alignment length (RGI v. <6.0.0).
-This behaviour can be overrun by using the --include_nudge flag.
+When activated RGI output will include 'Loose' hits in addition to 'Strict' and 'Perfect' hits.
 The 'Loose' algorithm works outside of the detection model cut-offs to provide detection of new, emergent threats and more distant homologs of AMR genes, but will also catalog homologous sequences and spurious partial matches that may not have a role in AMR.

 Modifies tool parameter(s):